LukeLaScala/sql-injection/README.md

 # SQL Injection
-Describes the very basics of sql-injection
+Describes the basics of sql-injection